waveform80/blinkenxmas/README.rst

 and after much toil (and no small amount of "why is the tree dark?
 Can't you just make it one colour, again?
 That was fine!"), the tree was lit once more, but this time with all the colours of the rainbow!
 But the design was rough;
-mere anarchy loosed upon the innocent eyeballs of the viewer.
+mere anarchy loosed upon the innocent eyeballs of the viewer [#sorry1]_.
 And all who saw it did whisper, "it's very colourful, but in a unicorn vomit sort of a way".

 And lo!
 A `message from the Prophet Parker`_ did appear.